Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Bucket List Ages 4+ Full Day

 The swimming pigs of Big Major Cay in the Exuma islands are one of the most genuinely unique wildlife experiences in the Caribbean — wild pigs that swim out to boats in crystal-clear turquoise water.
 Kids go absolutely wild for them.
 The catch: Exuma is not in Nassau.
-Getting there requires a seaplane (30–40 minutes each way) or a boat tour (longer).
+Getting there requires a seaplane or boat tour.

 Several Nassau-based operators run dedicated day trips combining the swimming pigs with snorkeling stops, nurse sharks, starfish, and iguanas.
-It’s a long, full day and you’ll need a longer port time (6+ hours) to make it work.
-But families who do it consistently call it the highlight of the entire cruise.
+It’s a long, full day and you’ll need 6+ hours of port time to make it work.

 🐟